gudrob/godot-ai-rpg/README.md

 Keep it at a reasonable size, though, please. \
 In case you are doing heavy lifting in your code, do it on a thread or async. \
 #### Possible, needed contributons
-While piper is very fast and very cool for tts it depends on espeak which is GPL v3 licensed.
-If someone has decent knowledge in this field, it would be great if you could find a way to avoid espeak or anything that needs source disclosure. \
+- A TTS model trained on different emotions would be greatly appreciated. \
-Also a TTS model trained on different emotions would be greatly appreciated.
+- Some pronounciations are off.
+They follow the offical IPA but somehow the model is not able to pronounce them properly.
+Maybe the whole ipa list needs to be put through espeak so the differences are evened out.

 ### Licensing